Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ## Python

 We use Python 3.4, because it is generally the most widely used version of Python.
 We will also use the numpy and matplotlib libraries and the nose unit testing framework.
 Fortunately, these do not need to be installed separately, because the  "Python3.4 Anaconda" installation provides everything you will need.
+To install Anaconda, follow the instructions below.

 #### Windows